maxmpz/powerampapi/poweramp_skin_sample/readme.md

 </popup>
 ```

-* option with a seekbar option chooser list (since build 866).
+* option with a seekbar option chooser list.
 Only one selected value from the set of options is applied:

 ```xml
 <seekbarOptions
     key="[preference unique key]"